 According to the federal regulations under 45 CFR 46.116, no investigator may involve a human being as a participant in research unless the investigator has obtained the legally effective informed consent of the participant or the participant's legally authorized representative.
 An investigator shall seek such consent only under circumstances that provide the prospective participant or the representative sufficient opportunity to consider whether or not to participate and that minimize the possibility of coercion or undue influence.

 The information that is given to the participant or the representative shall be in language understandable to the participant or the representative.
 Readability levels may be checked using most word processing software.
-Researchers should refer to our consent form readability tips for further information.
+Investigators should refer to our consent form readability tips for further information.

 No informed consent, whether oral or written, may include any exculpatory language through which the participant or the representative is made to waive or appear to waive any of the participant's legal rights, or releases or appears to release the investigator, the sponsor, the institution or its agents from liability for negligence.

 Informed consent shall be documented by the use of a written consent form approved by the IRB and signed by the participant or the participant's legally authorized representative.
-A copy shall be given to the person signing the form, and the researcher should retain the original.
+A copy shall be given to the person signing the form, and the investigator should retain the original.
 Under certain circumstances, waivers of documentation of informed consent may be allowed.
 Please see our waiver section, below.

 There are two procedures, which may be used to obtain informed consent: